How do I know when to sign up if I don't know when my kids are swimming?

 Clerk of Course Assistant: The assistant(s) often find the swimmers in the team area and/or escort the swimmers in lane assignment and heat order from the clerk area to the starting end of the pool.

 Team Representative(s): The easiest job in summer swimming!
 Team reps are responsible for managing and coordinating all activities for the swim season.

-Lake Marion’s A reps attend monthly MCSL meetings in Rockville from February through July, ensure that key volunteers are in place for all positions, interview and hire the coaching staff, and make decisions as necessary to ensure the team runs efficiently.
+Lake Marion’s A reps attend monthly MCSL meetings from February through July, ensure that key volunteers are in place for all positions, interview and hire the coaching staff, and make decisions as necessary to ensure the team runs efficiently.
 The reps coordinate major meets (Relay Carnivals and Divisionals) with other reps in the division.

 Lake Marion’s B reps meet with other representatives in the B league to ensure a smooth running of B meets, B relays & to agree on some rules to ensure that ALL swimmers have the opportunity to participate in summer swimming.

 For both A and B meets, the reps ensure that the necessary preparations, supplies and volunteers are ready at the start of the meet; the A rep also signs official score sheets to certify acceptance of A meet final results.
 The reps also work and consult with the coaching staff, and pool/MVF staff, on all matters as necessary relating to swim team operations.
 We are the primary point of contact for all parent concerns.

 Our goal as team reps at Lake Marion is to make every family feel part of our team community, whether they are brand new or seasoned veterans.
 We hope we are successful!